SmafisNova/Nova-UI/README.md

 <font color="#eb4435">WARNING!
 I wouldn't recommend installing this mod if you already using Respackopts, since they occupy the same spot within the resource pack selection screen.</font>

-## Discord Server
-You can give feedback, report bugs, and visit the changelogs all on my Discord server.
-Click on this link to join: https://discord.gg/qh7kUsWzfn

 ## Tools Used
 - [7-Zip](https://www.7-zip.org/): Used for getting files quicker and more reliable
 - [Affinity](https://www.affinity.studio/): Used for the featured gallery image